 Drains can be a little confusing and intimidating.
 Especially for the average homeowner that does not really know too much about them.
 A common question that is frequently asked is, what is the difference between a storm drain system and a sanitary drain system?
 Well, there are actually quite a few differences between a storm drain system and a sanitary drain system.
 There are things like the location of the systems, where the water comes from, and processes they go through.
 But a simple way to explain and describe their differences is as follows.

 A sanitary drain system is designed to take the discharge water (which is just contaminated water), from equipment in your home that generates water, to get treatment that would make it clean.
 The drain system basically carries contaminated water that needs to receive treatment.
-Whereas the storm drain system carry water that comes from the ground and weather conditions and not contaminated by human waste.
+Whereas the storm drain system is used for water that comes from the ground and weather conditions.
+This water is not contaminated by human waste.

 Some examples of these differences are that, the sanitary drain would be taking water from bathrooms, sinks, and toilets in your home, and proceed to drain that contaminated water in a line to receive treatment.
 However, the storm drain system would take ground water from rain or snow that has melted, and drain it in a separate line.
 It is not contaminated so it does not need the treatment that the sanitary drain system needs.

 However, in a city, sometimes there is a combined system.
 What is a combined system you might ask?
 A combined system is just like what the name “combined system” suggests.
-It is when the ground water is mixed with the drained water from the houses are mixed.
-In other words, it is when the storm and sanitary drain systems are mixed together.
+It is when the ground water is mixed with the drained water from the houses.
+Or in other words, it is when the storm and sanitary drain systems are mixed together.